 View Tube Cafe, The Greenway, Marshgate Lane, London E15 2PJ

-The View Tube have been in the brunch-camp for years, first serving it in 2009.
-Their hardy full English is a crowd favourite, but they also serve things with a bit more of a twist.
-Why not try the vegan breakfast – falafel, homemade hummus, sourdough toast, with avocado, mushrooms and roasted tomatoes.
-The cafe is a little oasis by the Greenway path, surrounded by vegetation and with great views of the Olympic orbit installation.
+The cafe is a little oasis by the Greenway path, surrounded by vegetation, with great views of the Olympic orbit installation.
 During the week it’s a perfect place to get comfortable with your laptop, or bring your dogs and kids on the weekends.
 Drinks get adventurous – try their Maca-cino, a coffee based on a Peruvian root that helps boost energy.
 You’ll be hurdling over the benches in no time.

-Other amazing local cafes with brunch menus include:
+Other notable local cafes with brunch menus include:

 For a famous full English fry-up head to The Full Monty, a favourite with cabbies, policeman and locals.
 Find them at 245 Globe Road.

 Magus and the Fool is perfect for sitting outside in the sun.
 Simple and delicious cafe food.
 Find them at 357 Roman Road.